Code-Institute-Submissions/data-dashboard-1/README.md

 * As a user type, I would like to create a dashboard to view a piechart.
 * As a user type, I would like to create a chart to show the nationality of the football players for users to views on my dashboard.
-* As a user type, I would like to achieve a goal of creating a linechart for users to access on my dashobard.
+* As a user type, I would like to achieve a goal of creating a linechart for users to access on my dashboard.

 My goal was to make information accessible on the site and user friendly, as shown through the charts I have created.